RS 100. Introduction to Religious Studies (3)

 RS 361.
 Contemporary Ethical Issues (3)

 Prerequisite: Completion of the lower division writing requirement.
 Emphasizes the development of skills in critical thinking through analysis of such contemporary ethical issues as abortion, euthanasia, genetic engineering, sexual behavior, racism, gender bias, punishment, animal rights, the environment and the relationships between religion and morality.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C2 Humanities.)

 RS 365.
 Islam (3)

 Prerequisite: Completion of the lower division writing requirement.
 Study of the varieties of Islamic civilization in their social contexts.
-(Available for General Education, Comparative Cultural Studies.)
+(Available for General Education, F Comparative Cultural Studies.)

 RS 367.
 The Cognitive Science of Religion (3)